netboxlabs/console-docs/docs/NetBox Cloud/migrating-to-netbox-cloud.md

 ### 6 - Upload the files to a shared location

 Upload the files created in the steps above to a shareable location such as FTP, Dropbox, Box, or Google Drive.
 If necessary, the
-NS1 team can create a secure, dedicated location for you to use.
+NetBox Labs team can create a secure, dedicated location for you to use.